-What I have learned since suffering this last migraine, is that Dr. Ho’s TENS machine also treats migraines.
+What I have learned since suffering this last migraine, is that Dr. Ho’s TENS machine (my affiliate link) also treats migraines.

 Once I learned this, I just had to give the treatment a try by using the smaller massage pads on my neck and shoulders.
 Let us just say that I felt like I was in heaven for 20 minutes 🙂

 Now, having raved about this machine, I do have an additional comment to make.

 The TENS machine is NOT meant to replace your daily exercise routine in any way shape or form.